Skip to content

 expression oriented programming

-ghūl is expression-oriented: most control-flow constructs produce a value, so they can be assigned to a local variable, returned, or passed as an argument.
+ghūl supports expression-oriented programming: most control-flow constructs produce a value, so they can be assigned to a local variable, returned, or passed as an argument.
 With expression bodies on functions and methods, a computation can read as one value-producing expression rather than a sequence of assignments.

 The constructs are covered in full elsewhere: if and case as expressions on the expressions page, and the if and case statement forms under control flow.
 This page shows them working together.